pfertyk/blog/content/004-clean-code-in-tests.md

 After all, why would you care about the code quality in tests?
 Tests are not production code.
 You are not going to be paid for keeping them clean.
-Moreover, usually you write the test once and never modify it later (unless the requirements change).
-And you don't really look into the test code until something breaks, and then you do it only to check what went wrong.
+Moreover, usually you write a test once and never modify it later (unless the requirements change).
+And you don't really look into tests until something breaks, and then you do it only to check what went wrong.

 Well, this is not entirely true.
 Test code is code, and it is (hopefully) the only *untested* code in your project.
-Therefore you should keep it clean, just as anything else you write.
+Therefore you should keep it clean, just like anything else you write.
 Also, you need to add new tests often.
 Nothing should keep you from doing that, and badly structured tests will.
-Moreover, you need to read tests more often than you think.
-Every time a test fails, you probably have to dive into it to know that went wrong.
+Moreover, you need to read tests quite frequently.
+Every time a test fails, you probably have to dive into it to know what went wrong.
 And if the test is unreadable, you will waste a lot of time just looking for a reason of the failure.

 So in this post I would like to show you some of the problems you can encounter